-In the spirit of cleaning, I thought I would share with you my top natural cleaning products.
+In the spirit of cleaning and the spring season, I thought I would share with you my updated top natural cleaning products.
 Everything from laundry soap, window cleaner, bleach alternative…well, you get the point.
 I’ve compiled this list after over 7 years of testing out natural DIY’s, products and everything in between.
-I finally feel my list meets my standards and is worth sharing.
-I mean do you know how many laundry soaps I’ve tried in 7 years?!
-I think I know every DIY recipe out there.
-I literally changed mine every couple of months.
+And I can say that I FINALLY feel my list meets my standards and is worth sharing.
+Check out all the details below!

-I have a full list of all my favorites when it comes to cleaning.
-Below is a list of products you can find from reading this post- it’s chockfull of it all!
+I have a full list of all my favorites when it comes to cleaning below.
+First though, is a list of products you can find from reading this post- it’s chockfull of it all!

 - Bleach Alternative